udaykallam/udaykallam/README.md

   `Spring Boot` + `React` + `JWT` + `MySQL`
   Role-based access for admin, students, and faculty to manage feedback data securely.

+- 🔒 **One-Click Privacy Cleaner**
+  `Chrome Extension`
+  A lightweight browser extension that clears cache, cookies, history, and local storage with a single click — enhancing privacy and browser performance.

 ---

 ## 🧰 Tools & Tech